Actress of ‘ER,’ ‘Stand and Deliver’ fatally shot by police

-LOS ANGELES (AP) — An actress who appeared on the TV medical drama “ER” and starred in the film “Stand and Deliver” was fatally shot by police officers in Southern California after they say she pointed a replica handgun at them.
+LOS ANGELES (AP) — An actress who appeared on the hit TV medical drama “ER” and starred in the film “Stand and Deliver” was fatally shot by police officers in Southern California after they say she pointed a replica handgun at them.

-The Los Angeles Sheriff’s Department said Friday that 49-year-old Vanessa Marquez died at a hospital following the shooting at her South Pasadena apartment Thursday.
+Vanessa Marquez, who gained attention last year when she said George Clooney helped blacklist her from Hollywood, died at a hospital following Thursday’s shooting at her apartment in South Pasadena, just outside Los Angeles.

-Lt.
-Joe Mendoza says Marquez was having a seizure when South Pasadena officers arrived, and paramedics treated her.
-He says officers spent an hour trying to talk Marquez into getting additional help when she pointed what turned out to be a BB gun at them.
+South Pasadena police officers were responding to a call from Marquez’s landlord that she needed medical help when they found her having a seizure, Lt.
+Joe Mendoza with the Los Angeles County Sheriff’s Department said Friday.

 Most Read Nation & World Stories